-9. Japan is determined to continue its efforts on disarmament and non-proliferation education and encourages other countries and international and civil society organizations to join efforts in this field and recognize the power and promise of education to achieve a world without nuclear weapons.
-This would contribute to reinforcing a culture of peace, to building bridges through dialogue and to forming an alliance of civilizations as a basis for peace and a sustainable future.
+12. Japan is determined to continue its efforts on disarmament and non-proliferation education and encourages other countries and international and civil society organizations to join efforts in this field and recognize the power and promise of education to achieve a world without nuclear weapons.
+This would contribute to reinforcing a culture of peace and to building bridges through dialogue as a basis for peace and a sustainable future.